 Spend a few minutes doing some research on where you are going to eat.
 While there are many restaurant review websites out there, yelp.com is one of the best for getting information on restaurants that are “good for kids”.
 Use this filter, and others (including price, neighborhood etc) to find exactly what you are looking for.
+You can also do a search for lists of top family friendly restaurants like this list of the top family-friendly rooftop bars and restaurants.
 Do not be limited by this however, as there are some additional suggestions below on finding somewhere appropriate to eat.

 Choose restaurants that fall in to one or more of the following categories:

 - are lively and loud

 - have live music – to mask screeching child sounds and provide a distraction

 - have access to somewhere to walk/run around (on the beach, on a patio etc.)

 - are in a hotel – most hotel restaurants are very used to catering to families

 - have high chairs or booster seats – if they have them, they want your business

 - are of an ethnicity that welcomes children such as Asian, Central or South American or Italian – formal French is probably not the best choice

 Avoid restaurants that fall into one or more of the following categories: